NoamanKhalil/project-nomad-MacOs/README.md

 Project N.O.M.A.D. is a self-contained, offline-first knowledge and education server packed with critical tools, knowledge, and AI to keep you informed and empowered—anytime, anywhere.

 ## Installation & Quickstart
-Project N.O.M.A.D. can be installed on macOS.
+Project N.O.M.A.D. can be installed on macOS (12 Monterey or later).
 Installation is completely terminal-based, and all tools and resources are designed to be accessed through the browser.

+**Prerequisites:** [Docker Desktop for Mac](https://www.docker.com/products/docker-desktop/) must be installed and running before you begin.

 *Note: Administrator privileges are required to run the install script*